ITISFoundation/osparc-docs/docs/d1.1-report/tech/methodology.md

 - **Sustainability**: the selected technology should be long-term maintainable as an open-source project.
-Key measures of sustainability considered here are its popularity, the support of the developers community (i.e., documentation, fixes, releases, ...), and the license terms.
+Key measures of sustainability considered here are its popularity, the support of the developers community (i.e., documentation, fixes, releases, etc.), and the license terms.
-- **Productivity**: we believe that high productivity can be achieved with the right combination of a suitable framework (e.g. complete, easy- to-use, and sustainable) and the effectiveness of reusing existing functionality and previous experience of the SIM-CORE team with specific technologies.
+- **Productivity**: we believe that high productivity can be achieved with the right combination of a suitable framework (e.g., complete, easy- to-use, and sustainable) and the effectiveness of reusing existing functionality and previous experience of the SIM-CORE team with specific technologies.
 For that reason, the pre-selection should incorporate